Passive Foreign Investment Company (PFIC) Regulations in US & Tax Implications for Indian expats

 Who qualifies as a PFIC?

 Very few US NRIs are aware that IRS treats the holdings in passive investment vehicles in foreign countries as “Passive Foreign Investment Companies” (PFIC) and treats them differently for tax purposes as compared to a US based mutual fund investment.
+As per the IRS definition of PFIC, a foreign corporation is a PFIC if it meets either the income or asset test described below:

 1. Income test: 75% or more of the corporation’s gross income for its taxable year is passive income (as defined in section 1297(b)).